huggingface/datasets/datasets/glue/README.md

 - **Size of the generated dataset:** 3.52 MB
 - **Total amount of disk used:** 301.82 MB

-An example of 'validation' looks as follows.
+An example of 'test' looks as follows.
 ```
+{
+  "premise": "Hierbas, ans seco, ans dulce, and frigola are just a few names worth keeping a look-out for.",
+  "hypothesis": "Hierbas is a name worth looking out for.",
+  "label": -1,
+  "idx": 0
+}
 ```

 #### mnli_mismatched